Expanded access to capital for owners of unsubsidized affordable rental properties

 To hold down costs and ensure funds go where they can be most effective, access can be limited to geographic areas with the most units that have affordable rents, those where market pressures are already reducing the stock of affordable units, and/or areas that have already gentrified but still contain some units that are affordable.
 Restrictions can also be set according to building type (e.g., focus just on rental units) or building size (e.g., single- or multi-family).

 Depending on the type of subsidy, programs may also limit the scope of work to be financed.
 For example, the removal of housing code violations and hazardous conditions may be prioritized, or rehabilitation projects may be limited to moderate replacement and repairs.
+Smaller and localities with soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD]s should consider prioritizing projects or types of repairs that align with other affordability or community revitalization programs in order to maximize impact.

 Localities may take applications on a rolling basis until they have committed all of the resources committed to the different subsidy programs or they may issue requests for participation (RFP’s) or requests for qualifications (RFQs), or requests for interest (RFIs).

 Particularly in areas where rents are rising or hold the promise of doing so, eligibility can be made contingent on the signing of a regulatory agreement that would limit for some period of time the ability of owners to raise rents increases and would restrict incomes allowed for new tenants.
 However, not all owners of these properties will willingly want to agree to additional government oversight even if they would like to keep their units affordable.
 To open up the program for these owners, it may make sense to waive any regulatory requirement for properties requiring only a small amount of support.
-For owners of properties requiring more substantial support (and thus getting more benefit) regulatory agreements would be required.
+For owners of properties requiring more substantial support (and thus getting more benefit), regulatory agreements would be required.

 - Jurisdictions must determine what rent levels are sufficiently affordable to merit inclusion in the program.
 The source of the dollars may dictate certain restrictions as to what the money can be used for, including the level of affordability and the allowable income for new tenants.